 - field1, item1 = “State”, H7.
 You can translate it like Idaho (value of cell H7 is Idaho) item in the State

 - field2, item2 = “Category”, H8.
-It can be translated like Office Supplies (the value of cell H8 is Office Supplies) item in the Category
+It can be translated as Office Supplies (the value of cell H8 is Office Supplies) item in the Category

-- The cross-section of the Idaho values and Office Supplies values give us the value 950
+- The cross-section of the Idaho values and Office Supplies values give us the value of 950.

 Using the GETPIVOTDATA function, we show the category names and sales values (% of Total) in some cells (like the following image).